The British Menopause Society

 - Take account of the patient perspective

-When published, in July 2015, the guidelines will be applicable for all NHS healthcare settings where NHS care is received or commissioned.
+When published, in October this year, the guidelines will be applicable for all NHS healthcare settings where NHS care is received or commissioned.

 Hope for Women - Essential recommendations launched 19 May 2011.